lsst-sqre/sqr-037/index.rst

 Targets
 -------

-Expected attacker targets for SQuaRE staff members and services are primarily the standard targets of opportunity for general Internet attackers:
+Expected attacker targets for SQuaRE services and practices are primarily the standard targets of opportunity for general Internet attackers:

 - Theft of compute resources (Bitcoin mining, bot networks)
 - Extortion via ransomware (CryptoLocker)